 Colorectal cancer is unique in that it is preventable through early detection of precancerous polyps.
 Even when caught as cancer, colorectal cancer can be curable as long as it's in the earlier stages.

-However, colorectal cancer is still the second most common cause of cancer-related deaths in the U.S, which is why Sylvester encourages adults who are age 50 and older to get regularly screened for colon cancer.
-Those considered an increased risk should begin screening at an even earlier age.
+However, colorectal cancer is still the second most common cause of cancer-related deaths in the U.S., which is why Sylvester encourages adults who are age 45 and older to get regularly screened for colon cancer.
+Those considered at increased risk should begin screening at an even earlier age.

 Why Choose Sylvester Comprehensive Cancer Center?

 Sylvester is an NCI-designated cancer center.
-The National Cancer Institute has recognized Sylvester for its outstanding work conducting research in its laboratories, treating patients in its clinics and hospitals, and reaching out to medically underserved communities with innovative prevention strategies.
+The National Cancer Institute has recognized Sylvester for its outstanding work, treating patients in its clinics and hospitals, reaching out to medically underserved communities with innovative prevention strategies, and conducting laboratory research.

 More cancer clinical trials than any other South Florida hospital.
 We offer ease of access and the newest ways to treat and potentially cure your cancer.

-Multidisciplinary care teams with nationally recognized expertise.
+Multidisciplinary care teams with nationally-recognized expertise.
 Your care team is made up of experts in your exact type of cancer, and every single aspect of it, and they talk to each other.